kuwisdelu/MagiSys/README.md

 It should generally be safe to install additional R packages with `install.packages()`.

-It is acceptable to install additional Python packages with `pip install` *if they do not conflict with the system `tensorflow-metal` and `pytorch-nightly` installations*.
-If you are not sure, please install packages to a virtual environment instead.
+Please install Python packages to a virtual environment instead.

 Environments can become quite large, so please try to re-use your environments as much as possible, and remove unused environments.